-Wharton discovered her love of writing at a young age, penning poems and fiction as a child and her first novel at age 11.
+Wharton discovered her love of writing at a young age, penning poems and fiction as a child and her first novel when she was 11.
 She was first published at 15, when she translated a German poem, "What the Stones Tell."
-However, it was published under another name because it wasn't proper for a society woman at the time.
+However, it was published under another name because it wasn't considered proper for a society woman at the time.